GBKS/opendesign.guide/content/12-first-contribution.md

 If you document your journey or create case studies, feel free to share them with us.
 We’d love to showcase your work and inspire others in the community.
 See [Chapter 13](/13-about){:class='chapter-link'} for ways to contribute back to this guide.

 Good luck, and happy designing!
 You’re not just building your skills – you’re helping shape the future of open-source.

-Don't be afraid to ask for help if you need it.
-Open source communities are often very supportive of new contributors who show enthusiasm and willingness to learn.

-Good luck with your project!
-Your contribution, no matter how small it might seem, is valuable.
-You're not just building your skills and portfolio – you're helping make open source software better for users around the world.

-And if you end up creating design proposals, blog posts, or case studies, let us know.
-We'd love to showcase them here in this guide.